Inferara/inference-language-spec/expressions.md

 - `>` (greater than)
 - `>=` (greater than or equal to)

+Bitwise operators are available, but highly not recommended to use because of their semantics complexity.
+They are added for the sake of supporting imported code.
+For instance, if an external function which is a part of spec returns a bit packed value, we need a way to unpack such a union.

+- `<<` (shift one bit left)
+- `>>` (shift one bit right)
+- `^` (logical xor)
+- `|` (logical disjunction aka set bit)
+- `&` (logical conjunction aka check bit)

-Left and right operands of a binary expressoins are expressions.
+Left and right operands of binary expressions are expressions.

 ### Examples